Tonislav Yordanov: Litex Lovech

 Yordanov joined Litex Lovech in 2010 coming from Vidima-Rakovski.
 In 2014–15 season he became vice champion with the U17 team scoring 42 goals.
+His talent was noticed by Litex Lovech scouts and as a result Tonislav moved to this club’s academy in 2010.

 From the 2015–16 season he was promoted to the newly created second team of Litex in B Group.
 He made his debut for Litex II on 26 Juny 2015 in match against Dobrudzha Dobrich.

-In the summer of 2015 he also joined the first team in the pre-season camp.
+In the summer of 2015, he also joined the first team in the pre-season camp.
 He made his unofficial debut for the team against AC Omonia.
 Four days later he played and in the match against Vereya.

 He made his official debut for the team in a cup match on 22 September 2015 against Lokomotiv 2012 Mezdra.
 He also scored his debut goal for the team.

 CSKA Sofia

-In the summer of 2016 he moved to CSKA Sofia alongside most of the Litex players.
+In the summer of 2016, he moved to CSKA Sofia alongside most of the Litex players.

 Yordanov made his official debut for the team in First League on 31 May 2017 against Dunav Ruse.

 He signed his first professional contract with the team on 6 June 2017 alongside Slavi Petrov and Angel Lyaskov.